phredreeq/http-dns-arp-traffic-analysis/README.md

-# 🌐 HTTP, DNS and ARP Traffic Analysis
+# HTTP, DNS and ARP Traffic Analysis
 ## Analyzing Core Network Protocols Using Wireshark

 ---

-## 📌 Overview
+## Overview
-HTTP, DNS and ARP are three of the most fundamental network protocols — and three of the most abused by attackers.
+HTTP, DNS and ARP are three of the most fundamental network protocols, and three of the most abused by attackers.
 This project captures and analyzes real traffic for all three protocols using Wireshark on Kali Linux, demonstrating normal behaviour and